Best Known For

 Despite these protests, the recording ended up selling more than 7 million copies and won the Grammy Award for Album of the Year in 1988.

 Continuing his evolution as a pop craftsman, Michael incorporated some soulful and jazz elements into his songs for Listen Without Prejudice, Vol. 1 (1990).
-It had a few hits, including "Praying for Time."
+The album featured a few hits, including "Praying for Time."
 Further distancing himself from his pop image,

-While Listen Without Prejudice, Vol. 1 received some positive reviews, the album only sold about a million copies.
+While Listen Without Prejudice, Vol. 1 received some positive reviews, the album only sold about 1 million copies.
 Michael became involved in a legal battle with his recording company Sony.
 Feeling that they had failed to properly promote the record, he wanted to end his recording contract.
-The conflict dragged on for several years, during which time Michael only recorded a few singles.
+The conflict dragged on for several years, during which time Michael recorded only a few singles.

 In 1991, Michael sang a duet with Elton John for charity.
-Their version of the John classic "Don't Let the Sun Go Down On Me" was a number one hit and the proceeds went to London Lighthouse, an AIDS hospice, and the Rainbow Trust Children's Charity.
+Their version of John's classic "Don't Let the Sun Go Down On Me" was a No. 1 hit, with the proceeds going to London Lighthouse, an AIDS hospice, and the Rainbow Trust Children's Charity.
 Later that year, Michael hit the charts with "Too Funky," a track featured on Red Hot and Dance, an AIDS charity album.

-In 1998, Michael made headlines, but not for his music.
-He was arrested for lewd conduct in a men's room at a public park in Los Angeles.
+In 1998, George Michael made headlines, though this time not for his music.
+He was arrested for lewd conduct in a men's room at a public park in Los Angeles, California.
 After the incident, Michael made a television appearance in which he acknowledged that he was homosexual.
 There had been some speculation about his sexual orientation over the years, but this was his first public statement on the matter.

 His next musical effort was a collection of covers, Songs from the Last Century (1999).
 While it received some positive reviews, the album failed to make much of an impression on the music-buying public.
 Michael recorded several singles over the next few years, including a 2000 duet with Whitney Houston on the song "If I Told You That."